rkrx/php-streams/README.md

 php-streams
 ===========

-<div style="background-color: red; color: white; font-weight: bold; padding: 10px; margin-top: 10px;">This library is work-in-progress.</div>
+<p style="background-color: red; color: white; font-weight: bold; padding: 10px; margin-top: 10px;">This library is work-in-progress.</p>

+As an alternative, have a look at this: https://github.com/fzaninotto/Streamer

-This is a common and framework-agnostic set of stream-interfaces.
-The target is to supply an abstraction-layer for stream-providers as well as stream-consumers.
-There is documentation for the usage and the expected behaviour.
-Meaningful exceptions and compliance-tests are also included.
+This is a generic and framework-agnostic approach to stream interfaces.
+The goal is to provide an abstraction layer for both stream providers and stream consumers.
+There is documentation for usage and expected behavior.
+Proper exceptions and compliance tests are also included.

 Streams
 -------

-Streams are useful to read and write string-based data from resources.
-Especially for PHP, streams have also the advantage that streams don't clone their data when passed as a function- or method-parameter which could lead to much less memory consumption based on the intense of large-string-usage.
-Resources can be everything that is able to emit or consume a stream of characters:
+Streams are useful for reading and writing from resources.
+By this I do not mean the stream approach that was introduced with Java8, for example.
+Specifically for PHP, streams also have the advantage that streams do not clone their data when passed as function or method parameters, which can result in much lower memory consumption when large strings are used intensively.
+Resources can be anything capable of outputting or consuming a stream of byte-streams:

 * Devices
 * Files